Lough Neagh Rescue

-Lough Neagh Rescue is a registered charity (No. 101051).
+Lough Neagh Rescue is a registered charity (No. 101051), and has 'Declared Facilty' status with H.M.
+Coastguard.

 History

 Lough Neagh is approximately 19 mi long by 9 mi wide, and by surface area of 148 mi2, is the largest lake in the British Isles.
 According to the Northern Ireland Water in 2023, Lough Neagh supplies 40.7% of all drinking water in Northern Ireland.
 It is bordered by five of the six counties of Northern Ireland, Antrim, Down, Armagh, Tyrone, and Londonderry.
 The open expanse of water has seen winds of gale-force eight, and can get very rough, with waves of up to 9 ft.

 On 3 July 1989, David Gray Jnr., his fiancée, and two friends were heading home from Ballyronan marina, when their speedboat sank.
 After five hours in the water, three were picked up by a local boat, but David Gray Jnr. had drowned.
 Questions were asked as to why there was no lifeboat, and the man's father, David Gray Snr. embarked on a mission to make this a reality.